Storm Center > Entergy Arkansas Winter Storm Update – 2/16/21 @ 10 a.m.

 • Download our app for your smartphone at entergy.com/app or visit Entergy Storm Center to stay informed on our restoration progress.

 • Sign up for text alerts.
-From your cellphone, text R E G to 368374, or visit entergytext.com.
+From your cell phone, text R E G to 368374, or visit entergytext.com.

 • Follow us on Facebook and on Twitter @EntergyARK.